 Remember, whenever you want to make changes like updating a small content then you have to download files from the server, open them, and change the HTML code manually.
 Then you’ll have to ensure that you don’t break any links or something else before uploading the files back to your server.

 Sounds complicated?
-For developers and other advanced users having exposures in website development, building a website from scratch might be absolute.
+For developers and other advanced users having exposure to website development, building a website from scratch might be absolute.
 But for those who don’t have the coding skills or time and resources to build a website from scratch and maintain it, they can utilize a CMS.
-Now, let’s take a look at HOW?
+Now, let’s take a look at HOW.

 Similarly, to upload and manage media, such as images, you can just browse the media library instead of requiring to interact with your web server directly: